markevers-dev/markevers-dev/README.md

 ---

 ## 🌟 Projects
-What I'm currently working on:
+What I'm currently working on/planning to work on:
 - 🧙‍♂️ **WizardsHateMath:** A Next.js/Express website which handles score tracking and calculations for the card game "Wizard", which will eventually be open-sourced!
 - 🏔️ **Lermoos.tv:** A Next.js website which shows webcams and relevant data for the town Lermoos and other surrounding towns.
+- 🌳 **Sustrackibility**: A Django website where users can track their habits and set goals to decrease their carbon-footprint!
+This will be open-sourced.

 ---